roguephysicist/SHGYield/README.md

 You can find a very complete input file inside the `example` directory.

-Example
+Example and tutorial
 ------------------------------------

 An example case using the Si(111)(1x1):H surface is included in the `example` directory.
-It includes a very complete input file, all the components of the susceptibility tensor, and some reference data and relevant plots.
+It includes a very complete input file, all the components of the susceptibility tensor, and some reference data with relevant plots.

-Also included is a Jupyter notebook with a short tutorial explaining some the othe theory and how the equations are programmed.
-This tutorial walks the user through a couple of example calculations using this surface.
+Also included is a Jupyter notebook with a brief but thorough tutorial that explains some the of the theory and how the equations are coded.
+This tutorial walks the user through the battery of calculations required for the SSHG yield for this surface.

 Testing